matvine/cpu-usage-tilt/README.md

 ### Kubernetes
 - Make sure you have access to a Kubernetes cluster
 -- Minikube
+-- Kind
+-- Not a Production cluster, please

 ### Tilt
 - This lab uses Tilt so that we can move fast!
 -- Install Tilt - https://docs.tilt.dev/install.html

+## Start The Lab
+Make sure you're pointing at a valid Kubernetes cluster, and run `tilt up`

 ## Why is this Lab needed?
 - How Kubernetes limits are implemented and enforced aren't widely understood